Quasinormability and property $(\Omega)$ for spaces of smooth and ultradifferentiable vectors associated with Lie group representations: Introduction

-In fact, we show that part $(i)$ of Theorem \ref{main-intro-abstract} holds not only for Fr\'echet spaces but also for general sequentially complete locally convex Hausdorff spaces.
-Theorem \ref{main-intro-abstract} and its analogue for spaces of ultradifferentiable vectors are shown in Section \ref{sect-main}.
-The proofs of Theorem \ref{main-intro-abstract} and its ultradifferentiable counterpart for quasinormability make use of a standard approximation procedure involving approximate identities \cite{Garding, Goodman1}.
+In fact, we show that part \ref{main-intro-abstract-1} of \cref{main-intro-abstract} holds not only for Fr\'{e}chet spaces but also for general sequentially complete locally convex Hausdorff spaces if in addition the representation is locally equicontinuous. \Cref{main-intro-abstract} and its analogue for spaces of ultradifferentiable vectors are shown in \cref{sect-main}.
+The proofs of \cref{main-intro-abstract} and its ultradifferentiable counterpart for quasinormability make use of a standard approximation procedure involving approximate identities \cite{Garding, Goodman1}.
 This procedure is revisited in Subsection \ref{subs-approx}.
-Our analysis of the property $(\Omega)$ for ultradifferentiable vectors however requires some new approximation tools.
+Our analysis of the property \((\Omega)\) for ultradifferentiable vectors however requires some new approximation tools.
 Our arguments are then based on the so-called parametrix method, a powerful technique that goes back to Schwartz \cite{Schwartz} and was further developed by Komatsu within the theory of ultradifferentiable functions and ultradistributions \cite{Komatsu}.
 In Subsection \ref{subs-parametrix} we present an extension of the parametrix method to the setting of ultradifferentiable vectors associated with Lie group representations by adapting a key idea from the proof of the celebrated Dixmier-Malliavin factorization theorem \cite{D-M}.

-It turns out that many Fr\'{e}chet function spaces on a Lie group $G$ may be identified with spaces of smooth and ultradifferentiable vectors associated with the left- or right regular representation of $G$ on a suitably chosen Fr\'echet function space $E$ (usually $E$ is a weighted space of continuous or integrable functions).
-This makes Theorem \ref{main-intro-abstract} and its ultradifferentiable analogue into power devices to study the quasinormabiltiy and the property $(\Omega)$ for concrete Fr\'{e}chet function spaces.
-We carry out this idea in a very general framework in Sections \ref{sect-examplesI} and \ref{sect-examplesII}.
+It turns out that many Fr\'{e}chet function spaces on a Lie group \(G\) may be identified with spaces of smooth and ultradifferentiable vectors associated with the left- or right-regular representation of \(G\) on a suitably chosen Fr\'{e}chet function space \(E\) (usually \(E\) is a weighted space of continuous or integrable functions).
+This makes \cref{main-intro-abstract} and its ultradifferentiable analogue into powerful devices to study the quasinormability and the property \((\Omega)\) for concrete Fr\'{e}chet function spaces.
+We carry out this idea in a very general framework in \cref{sect-examplesI,sect-examplesII}.
 We end the introduction by discussing an important instance of these ideas.

-Let $G$ be a Lie group and let $\mathcal{V} = (v_j)_{j \in \N}$ be a pointwise non-decreasing sequence of strictly positive continuous functions on $G$ satisfying the mild regularity condition
+Let \(G\) be a Lie group and let \(\mathcal{V} = (v_j)_{j \in \N}\) be a pointwise non-decreasing sequence of strictly positive continuous functions on \(G\) satisfying the mild regularity condition

-For $p \in [1,\infty]$ we define
+For \(p \in [1,\infty]\), we define